xPrint.dll entry points

 get the number of lines per inch for a given font size.

 First parameter : font description.
-The font parameter is a comma-delimited list : Font Name,Pitch,[U,B,I,K] (it's not the vpxPrint Form)
+The font parameter is a comma-delimited list : Font Name,Size,[U,B,I,K]

 Second parameter : MEMPTR to LPI setting (string)